 Tessellate is an art installation developed to accentuate the bold, contemporary design of the all-new Lexus UX.
 Weaving together are multiple strands of ribbon, creating a spellbinding mesh pattern that appears different from every angle.
 This installation, part of a nationwide student competition was hosted by Lexus Canada and Lumency Inc. Tessellate was the winning concept and was built for the 2019 Vancouver Autoshow.
-Project collaboration - Jun Won Kim

-To help finalize the display concept, we developed scaled models to help determine the feasibility of each idea as well as resolving the ribbon's thickness, pitch, position, and quantity.
-The models proved essential in understanding how many strands was most effective without compromising on aesthetic.
+The prototypes also serve to resolve the ribbon's thickness, pitch, position, and quantity.
+Essential in understanding how many strands was most effective without compromising on aesthetic

 Using the scaled models as reference, we’ve developed a CAD model to create renders to accurately conceptualize the display.